-Not-so-fun fact: Christina recently alleged that Joan killed Al Steele, possibly by pushing him down the staircase.
-Ehhhhhhh....I'll let Renee handle my sentiment on this one.
+Not-So-Fun-Fact: Christina recently alleged that Joan killed Al Steele, possibly by pushing him down the staircase.

 3. It's A Family Affair.

 After her divorce from Terry, she renamed that child Christopher.
 Joan then adopted a set of fraternal twins, Cathy and Cindy, in 1947.
-Christopher and Cindy have since passed on, leaving Christina and Cathy as the only two children still living (but definitely not speaking).
+Christopher, Cindy and Cathy have since passed on, leaving Christina as the only child still living.
 Although Cathy and Cindy were legally adopted, Christina and Christopher were “black market babies”.

-Not-so-fun-fact: After the baby mama #1 came back for little Christopher #1, she wound up selling him--again!
+Not-So-Fun-Fact: After baby mama #1 came back for little Christopher #1, she wound up selling him--again!

 5. Joan Played For Both Teams?

 While there was no question Joan was quite the maneater, allegedly having affairs with Clark Gable, Vincent Sherman and Spencer Tracy, rumors of alleged affairs with famous women also made the rounds.
 Dorothy Arzner, Barbara Stanwyck, Claudette Colbert, Greta Garbo and even Marilyn Monroe have been named as sexual conquests of Joan’s.